ErikVerheul/OneBacklog/README.md

 Viewers can only read the information of the products assigned to them.

 <b>Non functional requirements:</b>
-100 simultaneous users, updates by other users should be available within 1 second.
+Up to 100 simultaneous users, smooth tree view response up to 5000 nodes.
+Updates by other users should be available within 1 second.
+Notification of network connection loss and automatic recovery.

 <b>Implementation:</b>

 ![img](https://github.com/ErikVerheul/OneBacklog/blob/master/example-screen.png)

-- Product, epic, feature, pbi, task and requirement area names are mapped to a key.
-That key is used for reference purposes so that the name can be updated independently.
+- Product, epic, feature, pbi, task and requirement area items are mapped to a key.
+That key is used for application internal unique identification.
+- A short key of 5 characters alphamumeric are available for the users for direct lookup and reference in communications.
+- When the short key is not unique (chances for a duplicate are 1 in 10.000 in a 5000 item product) the application warns the user.
 - The history of products, epics, features, pbi's are stored and easily accessible.
 - The type of product, epic, feature and pbi can be changed by drag & drop among each other over one level.
 Any descendants are also up/downgraded.
 In theory a pbi can be upgraded to a feature.
 That feature to an epic and the epic to a product.
 The reverse can also be done.
 This feature also works between products.
-- A user can choose to follow any change by auto-email of a product, requirement area, epic, feature and pbi if he is allowed to.
+- TO DO: A user can choose to follow any change by auto-email of a product, requirement area, epic, feature and pbi if he is allowed to.
-- Users can add comments to an item.
+- Users can add comments to an item and to the automatic history log.
-- NOT IN MVP: Attachments can be added to each backlog item type.
+- TO DO: Attachments can be added to each backlog item type.

 <b>And avoid the traps of so-called 'agile' tools (see Product Backlog in LeSS, Bas Vodde cs.):</b><br />